Miranda Gore Browne - Butterfly Cupcakes

 Roll a small ball of the Sugar Florist paste on a worktop lightly dusted with icing sugar.
 Use the cutter to stamp out butterflies, leave them to dry over the edge of a food container to create the natural butterfly shape.
 Put the remaining stiff icing into a piping bag and use to attach the butterfly decorations.

-Recipe taken from 'Biscuit' by Miranda Gore Browne - published by Ebury Press, £14.99.
-Available to buy from Waterstones.
+Recipe taken from 'Bake Me a Cake as Fast as You Can' by Miranda Gore Browne - published by Ebury Press, £14.99.